-Composer Don Davis was nominated in the Outstanding Achievement in Music Composition for a Series (Dramatic Underscore) category at the 43rd Primetime Emmy Awards for “The Collapse of ’98” but lost to John Debney and The Young Riders, also an ABC series.
+Composer Don Davis received a nomination in the Outstanding Achievement in Music Composition for a Series (Dramatic Underscore) category at the 43rd Primetime Emmy Awards (for “The Collapse of ’98”).
+He lost to John Debney and The Young Riders, also an ABC series.

 2 “Networks downscale in-house production.”
 Broadcasting.
 9 Apr.
 1990: 52.